 Fig. \ref{spinT} shows the plot of $T/T_{\rm cr} = f (n/n_{\rm cr})$ for the van der Waals equation of state.
 Trajectories of the system undergoing an approximately adiabatic cooling are shown by the short dashed lines $s_{\rm cr}$ and $s_{\rm max}$, where $\tilde{s}\equiv s/n \simeq$ const, $s$ is the entropy density.
-The upper convex curve (MC, bold solid line) demonstrates the boundary of the MC, the bold dashed line, ITS, shows the boundary of the isothermal spinodal region and the bold dash-dotted curve AS, indicates the boundary of the adiabatic spinodal region.
-At the ITS line $u_T^2=(\partial P/\partial \rho)_T=0$ and at AS line, $u_{\tilde{s}}^2=(\partial P/\partial \rho)_{\tilde{s}}=0$, where $u_T$ and $u_{\tilde{s}}$ are the isothermal and adiabatic sound velocities, respectively, $n$ is the number density.
+The upper convex curve (MC, bold solid line) demonstrates the boundary of the MC.
+The bold dashed line, ITS, shows the boundary of the isothermal spinodal region, and the bold dash-dotted curve, AS, indicates the boundary of the adiabatic spinodal region.
 The supercooled vapor (SV) and the overheated liquid (OL) regions are situated between the MC and the ITS curves, on the left and on the right, respectively.
-For $\tilde{s}_{\rm cr}>\tilde{s}>\tilde{s}_{\rm MC2}$, where $\tilde{s}_{\rm cr}$ is the value of the specific entropy $\tilde{s}$ at the critical point and in the given example the line with $\tilde{s}_{\rm MC2}$ passes through the point $n/n_{\rm cr}=3$ at $T=0$, the system traverses the OL state (the region OL in Fig. \ref{spinT}), the ITS region (below the ITS line) and the AS region (below the AS line).
+For $\tilde{s}_{\rm cr}>\tilde{s}>\tilde{s}_{\rm MC2}$, where $\tilde{s}_{\rm cr}$ is the value of the specific entropy $\tilde{s}$ at the critical point, and (in the given example) the line with $\tilde{s}_{\rm MC2}$ passes through the point $n/n_{\rm cr}=3$ at $T=0$, the system traverses the OL state (the region OL in Fig. \ref{spinT}), the ITS region (below the ITS line) and the AS region (below the AS line).
 For $\tilde{s}>\tilde{s}_{\rm cr}$ the system trajectory passes through the SV state (the region SV in Fig. \ref{spinT}) and the ITS region.
-At the ITS line and at AS line, where $u_T$ and $u_{\tilde{s}}$ have the meaning of the isothermal and adiabatic sound velocities, respectively.
-Below the ITS line (and above the AS line) $u_T^2 <0$, $u_{\tilde{s}}^2 >0$.
+At the ITS line and at AS line where $u_T$ and $u_{\tilde{s}}$ have the meaning of the isothermal and adiabatic sound velocities, respectively, $n$ is the number density.
+Below the ITS line (and above the AS line) one has $u_T^2 <0$, $u_{\tilde{s}}^2 >0$.